-According to a survey published earlier this year, almost half (47%) of UK parents with children at university worry about empty nest syndrome.
+According to a survey published in 2021, almost half (47%) of UK parents with children at university worry about empty nest syndrome.
 Of the 2,000 people polled, 94% said they were not ready for months of peace and quiet, particularly at Christmas.

 "Christmas can be a particularly challenging time of year when it coincides with the departure of the last child," says Green.
 "There can be a sense of emptiness and a change in status as our roles as parents shift dramatically in nature.

 "Christmas is often a time of celebration, joy, happiness, and togetherness," she adds.
 "What happens though when we put this alongside the various senses of loss and change often connected with empty nest syndrome?
 This situation can be overwhelming as it often creates emotional confusion."

 Social isolation is already a common problem around the holidays.
 Christmas is the loneliest time of the year for over 1.5 million older people, with those who have lost a loved one struggling the most, according to research by Age UK.
 According to the Campaign to End Loneliness, there were nine million lonely people in the UK before the pandemic, including younger people.

 How to handle empty nest syndrome at Christmas

 Empty nest syndrome and loneliness can have a detrimental impact on confidence, self-worth and sense of purpose.
 Sometimes, parents may feel guilty or ashamed for wishing their children were at home, when they want them to live their own lives too.

 If you are struggling as an empty nester, there are steps you can take to cope during the festive season.